NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  Metacat cannot be guaranteed.
 Since the PID resides with the metadata "body part", a PID may not always be immediately available for Metacat to call store object with.
-So if a data "body part" were to arrive first, it would need to be stored as a temporary object until the metadata "body part" is received (and held indefinitely as we wait for the metadata to parse the PID).
+So if a data "body part" were to arrive first, it would need to be stored and held as a temporary object until the metadata "body part" is received.

  In the above scenario where a temporary object awaits its final location, we would have also already calculated the default list of hashes (content identifiers).